mtb24/appstem-react-static/README.md

  - Supports 99.9% of the React ecosystem.
 Including CSS-in-JS libraries, custom Query layers like GraphQL, and even Redux!
  - Aggressive and flexible reloading.

-To get started, run `yarn start` and open http://localhost:3000.
+To get development environment started, run `yarn` then `yarn start` and open http://localhost:3000

+Build for staging: `yarn build -staging`
+Build for production: `yarn build`